ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/interface/example2/_index.md

 ...
 ```

-## Example: Read then write a data product component
+## Read then write a data product component

 Now that the pipeline is populated, one of the simplest possible use cases is just to read in a value, calculate a new value from it, and write out the new value.
 Again, we need to write a *config.yaml* file: